 Pediatric epilepsy refers to unprovoked, recurrent seizures in childhood.
 Seizures vary greatly in severity.
 For some patients, they are subtle events, such as brief staring spells.
 In others, they can be prolonged convulsive episodes.
 Pediatric epilepsy is very common, affecting almost 1 % of all children and affects not just the child, but the entire family as well as the community surrounding that child.

 Q: What treatment options are there for children with epilepsy?

-Q: How is Floating Hospital for Children’s approach to epilepsy care different from other children’s hospitals?
+Q: How is Tufts Children's Hospital’s approach to epilepsy care different from other children’s hospitals?

-Q: What’s being done at Floating Hospital to improve outcomes in pediatric patients with epilepsy?
+Q: What’s being done at Tufts Children's Hospital to improve outcomes in pediatric patients with epilepsy?